Give the tech they want most, for less.

 What is an air purifier and how do they work?

-An air purifier is a small appliance for the home or office that uses a fan and internal filter to pull in unwanted particles from the air, like viruses, bacteria, dust, dander, smoke, mold spores, and other allergens.
+An air purifier is a small appliance for the home or office that uses a fan and internal filter to pull in unwanted particles from the air, like viruses, bacteria, dust, dander, smoke, mould spores, and other allergens.
 The microscopic particles are captured in a filter that you clean or, most likely, replace as needed.
 It then circulates purified air back into the room.

-The best air purifiers, from brands like Dyson and Honeywell, include multiple filters, most notably a HEPA (High Efficiency Particulate Air) filter that can capture 99.97% of airborne particles.
+The best air purifiers, from brands like Dyson and Honeywell, include multiple filters, most notably a Air Purifier with HEPA (High Efficiency Particulate Air) filter that can capture 99.97% of airborne particles.
 This is usually alongside a carbon filter that uses activated carbon (charcoal) to remove gases and volatile organic compounds (VOCs) from the air, which are released from common household products.
 Other newer types of filters include particle filters and formaldehyde filters.

 Improving air quality in your space is beneficial to your overall respiratory health and wellness and can even potentially result in improved sleep.
 Air purifiers are especially useful if you have pets that produce a lot of dander or family members with allergies or asthma.
-They also help eliminate odors, contaminants, and harmful gases caused by everything from pungent cooking smells to paint and chemical cleaning products.
+They also help eliminate odours, contaminants, and harmful gases caused by everything from pungent cooking smells to paint and chemical cleaning products.

 Benefits of using an Air Purifier

-Air purifiers (or also known as air cleaners) from Dyson, Honeywell, Blueair, Germ Guardian or Bionaire do more than just freshen the air.
+Air purifiers (also known as air cleaners) from Dyson, Honeywell, Blueair, Germ Guardian or Bionaire do more than just freshen the air.
 They can help to reduce or remove a whole host of things from the air, essentially cleaning what you breathe.
 And, breathing cleaner air helps you sleep better, and can improve your lung function, as well.
 Here are some examples of what an air cleaner does in your home:

 Reduces Allergens

 Look at a shaft of sunlight streaming in from the window and you will be able to see the amount of dust floating around in the air.
 Dust can be a major allergen for some people, not to mention an endless chore to clean up.
-In addition to dust, our homes contain other allergens, such as pollen, mold spores, and dust mites.
+In addition to dust, our homes contain other allergens, such as pollen, mould spores, and dust mites.
 If you or someone in your family suffers regularly from allergy symptoms, an air purifier can greatly reduce all these common allergens around your home.

 Absorbs Harmful Chemicals